tqfx/clang-format/docs/index.md

 Clang-format options:

-  --Werror                   - If set, changes formatting warnings to errors --assume-filename=<string> - Override filename used to determine the language.
+  --Werror                   - If set, changes formatting warnings to errors --Wno-error=<value>        - If set don't error out on the specified warning type.
+    =unknown                 -   If set, unknown format options are only warned about.
+                                 This can be used to enable formatting, even if the configuration contains unknown (newer) options.
+                                 Use with caution, as this might lead to dramatically differing format depending on an option being supported or not.
+  --assume-filename=<string> - Override filename used to determine the language.
                                When reading from stdin, clang-format assumes this filename to determine the language.